-For the candidate who has a bachelor's degree from a regionally accredited four-year college or university and has a teaching license, this program offers a Master of Education degree with an Endorsement in Reading.
+For the candidate who has a bachelor's degree from a regionally accredited college or university, this program offers a Master of Education in Reading and Literacy.
+Courses include the program requirements for the Reading Endorsement for the licensed teacher.
+Candidates may add the Dyslexia Certificate with the addition of ED 621 Multisensory and Structured Literacy Approaches.
+See Dyslexia Certificate.

-Reading Content (18 hours)
+Reading Content (18 hours) (Includes courses toward the Reading Endorsement)